easybuilders/easybuild/docs/Easystack-files.rst

 .. note::
    You need to take care with some values in YAML, especially integers, booleans, etc.

-   To avoid that the YAML parser assumes that a value is of a particular type, use quotes (``'...'``) to force a string value.
+   If the specified value definitely must be a string value, you should use quotes (``'...'``) to avoid that the YAML parser automatically converts the value to be of a specific type.

+   In other cases, the automatic conversion is useful, like for the ``True`` used above, since ``debug`` is a boolean configuration option.

 The configuration options that are valid for the ``eb`` command can be used (see ``eb --help``), but the ``-`` or ``--`` prefixes that are commonly used on the command line are omitted in easystack files.